How the made-up concept of “being behind” shapes our reality and is detrimental to our health

 Who says that just because Child A can’t walk at age 1.5, but already expresses itself well for its age, and Child B can walk at age 1.5, but has trouble speaking, that one is “behind” compared to the other?
 It just doesn’t make sense!
 We’re human beings and each has their own processes to go through on the journey of evolution until we die.
 And yes, different people will have learned different things by then, but who is to judge what’s “behind”?

-If anyone wants to tell you what’s what – especially what’s the “right way” to do it, then it’s a system of classification they have made up.
+So if anyone wants to tell you what’s what – especially what’s the “right way” to do things – take a moment to consider that it’s a system of classification they (or rather, their brain) have made up.
 Simple as that.

 How to get an A